Lakshmikittur/CoWINSlotNotifier/NotifyViaEmail/README.md

 #### Steps
 - Install Python version 3 if not already installed.
 See this for instructions: [Install Python3](https://www.geeksforgeeks.org/download-and-install-python-3-latest-version/)
-- Create account for sending eails on Send In Blue and follow this step to get API keys: [See this for details](https://developers.sendinblue.com/docs/send-a-transactional-email).
+- Create account for sending emails on Send In Blue and follow this step to get API keys: [See this for details](https://developers.sendinblue.com/docs/send-a-transactional-email).
 - Replace `configuration.api_key['api-key']` with your API key in the scipt.
 - Depending on your operating system, install requirements using either of following commands:
   - `pip3 install -r requirements.txt`